 how the captured observables are processed using computers and specialized software;

-how processed signals are converted into images displayed on paper or electronic devices and perceived by humans; and
+how processed signals are converted into images displayed on paper and electronic devices, and perceived by humans; and

 how image quality is assessed and scientific information is extracted.

 The imaging science degree begins with Innovative Freshman Experience, a. year-long project-based class in which you'll learn about imaging science while designing and implementing a novel imaging system.
 As you progress in course work, both theoretical studies and practical application of technologies are reinforced through hands-on laboratory experiments.
 The curriculum culminates with Imaging Science Senior Project I and II, a two semester, two-course independent research project conducted by you under the guidance of faculty from the Chester F. Carlson Center for Imaging Science.
 You’ll examine a problem in one of several imaging applications such as remote sensing, astronomy, computer vision, manuscript imaging and enhancement, optics, color science, image quality, or visual perception.